-I just consulted with my first coronavirus patient this week.
+I just consulted with my first patient that tested positive for COVID-19 this week.
 Because we’re on lockdown this was a phone consult.
 I could hear his wife coughing in the background.
 So it became a family consult.

 Like most business people today, he’s a traveling man.
 And we traced back his probable contact to a conference with attendees from all over the country.